dmbarbour/wikilon/docs/AboutAO.md

 #### Cache Design

 Caching can be implemented by taking a *secure hash* of the representation and performing a lookup.
 In case of `{%word}` tokens, we do not know whether those words would be linked during evaluation or preserved as symbols.
-So conservatively we might include both the `{%word}` symbol and a reference to the word's linker object.
+So conservatively we might include both the `{%word}` symbol and a reference to the word's static link object.

         [{%foo}{%bar}{%baz}]{&memo}

         cacheID = SecureHash {%foo}{%bar}{%baz} (foo)(bar)(baz)
-            where (X) is cacheID of X's linker object
+            where (X) is cacheID of X's static link object

 Taking these constraints overall, we might assume four tables of form: